Kendrick Lamar: 2024–present: Drake feud, GNX, Super Bowl LIX halftime show and Grand National Tour

 On February 9, 2025, Lamar headlined the Super Bowl LIX halftime show, which featured performances from SZA, Samuel L. Jackson, Serena Williams, and Mustard.
 It became the most-watched Super Bowl performance of all time with 133.5 million viewers, surpassing Michael Jackson's 1993 Super Bowl XXVII halftime show.
 For his work on the event, Lamar won the Primetime Emmy Award for Outstanding Music Direction.
 On February 17, he became the first rapper (and ninth artist overall) to accumulate over 100 million monthly listeners on Spotify.
 He further became the first rapper to have three top-10 albums in the US simultaneously.
-On March 14, 2025, Lamar was featured thrice on the album Music by Playboi Carti, appearing on the tracks "Backd00r", "Good Credit", and "Mojo Jojo".
-Alongside rock musician Lenny Kravitz and frequent collaborator Pharrell Williams, Lamar was featured on Clipse's song "Chains & Whips" from Let God Sort Em Out.
+On March 14, 2025, Lamar was featured thrice on the album Music by Playboi Carti, appearing on the tracks "Mojo Jojo", "Backd00r", and "Good Credit".
+Alongside rock musician Lenny Kravitz and frequent collaborator Pharrell Williams, Lamar was featured on Clipse's song "Chains & Whips" from the album Let God Sort Em Out, for which he and the duo would win the award for Best Rap Performance at the 68th Annual Grammy Awards.
 In support of GNX and Lana, Lamar and SZA embarked on the Grand National Tour starting in April 2025, breaking the record for the highest-grossing co-headlining tour.
+Lamar featured on Baby Keem's album Casino on the track "Good Flirts" with Momo Boyd in February 2026.